mcdreamer/PG/README.md

 # PG
-The home of the PG game engine
+PG Engine is a cross platform, open source 2D game engine.

 For now PG is very bare bones and just the beginning of what I hope to become a solid choice for my 2D games, as well as games of others.
 Almost anything could change at this stage but I hope the core structure will be relatively stable.